Darrell J. Irvine, PhD

 Biography

 Darrell Irvine obtained an Honors Bachelor’s degree in engineering physics from the University of Pittsburgh.
 As a National Science Foundation graduate fellow, he then studied Polymer Science at the MIT.
 Following completion of his PhD, he was a Damon Runyon-Walter Winchell postdoctoral fellow in immunology at the Beckman Center for Molecular and Genetic Medicine.
-He is presently a professor at the Massachusetts Institute of Technology and an investigator of the Howard Hughes Medical Institute.
-He is also an Associate Director for the Koch Institute and serves on the steering committee of the Ragon Institute of MGH, MIT, and Harvard.
+After serving as a professor at the Massachusetts Institute of Technology and Associate Director for the Koch Institute, he was appointed a professor in the Department of Immunology & Microbiology at Scripps Research Institute.
 Irvine is the founder of Elicio Therapeutics, Strand Therapeutics, and Ankyra Therapeutics.
 He serves on the Scientific Advisory Boards of the MGH Cancer Center, the University of Toronto Medicine by Design Consortium, SQZ Therapeutics, Venn Therapeutics, Alloy Therapeutics, Livzon Pharmaceuticals, STIMIT Therapeutics, and Repertoire Immune Medicines.

 See list of publications